MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 *  The preview channels of Microsoft Edge contain the Microsoft Edge binaries that are needed to run and render your app, including the implementation of the experimental APIs.

-For more information about how SDK versions works in conjunction with the WebView2 Runtime or preview channels of Microsoft Edge, see [Understand WebView2 SDK versions](../concepts/versioning.md).
+For more information about how SDK versions works in conjunction with the WebView2 Runtime or preview channels of Microsoft Edge, see [WebView2 SDK versions](../concepts/versioning.md).

 <!-- ====================================================================== -->